fendy07/simple-text-generation/README.md

-# simple-text-generation
+# Simple Text Generation

-This project about implementation Text Generation using Pre-Trained GPT-2 model in Streamlit App.
+<p>This project involves implementing text generation using a Pre-Trained GPT-2 model in a Streamlit App.</p>